jnpacker/cloud-provider-check/README.md

 The code checks every 60min for quota values across all cloud providers on the system.
 It generates Kubernetes **Warning** events in the namespaces where the Cloud Provider secrets are stored.
 It also associates the event to the Cloud provider secret.

 # Deploy
-It is as simple as connecting to OpenShift and running the following command:
+It is as simple as connecting to OpenShift hosting Advanced Cluster Management and running the following command:
 ```bash
 # Log into Openshift
 make setup